AngelMunoz/Finny/docs/assets/docs/v1/features/jsx-tsx.md

 ## Preact and others

-In the case of JSX/TSX Preact or other similar libraries' projects, you should create a `jsx-shim.js` file next to your `perla.jsonc` with the following content:
+In the case of JSX/TSX Preact or other similar libraries' projects, you should create a `jsx-shim.js` file next to your `perla.json` with the following content:

 ```javascript
 import { h, Fragment } from "preact";